chris-wood/ietf100/notes.md

 - DNS over TLS server-side padding profile chosen it fits three responses in a single segment
 - Some folks are working on iPhone apps to do this

+# saag
+Improving randomness in security protocols
+- Problem: defending against systemic system PRNG failures.
+- TLDR: mix a signed value of a static string into the output of a CSPRNG.
+    - Entropy is at least as good as the signature output.
+- Well received -- moving to CFRG.

+# dns-over-https
+draft-ietf-doh-dns-over-https:
+-